bansal-hardik/bansal-hardik.github.io/README.md

 ## Portfolio

-Currently pursuing Master of Technology in Computer Science .2 years of experience executing various business functionality requirements, delivering stable and scalable approaches to improve target Application Development within time and quality parameters as per project management and best practice guidelines under an organization of repute.
+Currently pursuing Master of Technology in Computer Science.
+2 years of experience executing various business functionality requirements, delivering stable and scalable approaches to improve target Application Development within time and quality parameters as per project management and best practice guidelines under an organization of repute.

 ---